platform9/terraform-provider-pf9/docs/resources/cluster.md

 - `services_cidr` (String) CIDR used for service IP addresses, applicable also for manual deploy
 - `tags` (Map of String) User defined key-value pairs represented as a JSON object
 - `topology_manager_policy` (String) options: none, best-effort, restricted, single-numa-node; default: none
 - `use_hostname` (Boolean) If set to true nodes will be registered in the cluster using hostname instead of IP address.
 This option is only applicable to IPv4 hosts.
-This option is ignored when deploying clusters on IPv6 enabled hosts and public clouds - AWS, Azure, etc.
 - `worker_nodes` (Set of String) List of uuid of worker nodes

 ### Read-Only